MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-working-with-the-application-diagnostics-console.md

 4. To begin investigating the issue and open Event properties, select a **Failed Function** entry.
 For information about working with events, see [Working with events by using Application Diagnostics](manage-working-with-events-using-application-diagnostics.md).

 ## Example: Grouping Performance Events by Heaviest Resource
 Filtering by application errors and exception class quickly shows you which performance events are triggered by the same resource call.
-The performance events that are most often triggered by the same resource call are the ones you should investigate first to have the highest impact on you application's performance.
+The performance events that are most often triggered by the same resource call are the ones you should investigate first to have the highest impact on your application's performance.

 ![Screenshot showing Filter by performance and heaviest resource.](./media/om2016-appmonitoring-appdiagnosticsfilter-heavyres.png)